sagemath/sagewiki_to_gh-2022-10-10/interact/cryptography.md

 == Frequency Analysis Tools ==

 Frequency analysis is a technique for breaking a substitution cipher that is based on the frequencies that letters appear (in large chunks of text) in the English language.
-For example, E is the most common letter in the English language, so if a piece of encrypted text had many instances of the letter Q, you would guess that Q had been substituted in for E.
+For example, E is the most common letter in the English language, so if a piece of encrypted text had many instances of the letter Q, you would guess that Q had been substituted in for E. The next two interacts create a couple of basic tools that could be useful in cracking a substitution cipher. -AF

 === Letter Frequency Counter ===

 by Rebecca Lauren Miller, Katherine Stange

-#Text From Amy Feaver.
+This tool looks at the percentage of appearances of each letter in the input text, and plots these percentages.
+The encrypted input text is a bit strange, but was constructed by Amy Feaver to give a short block text that matched the frequencies of letters in English relatively well, to make this message easier to decrypt. -AF

 {{{#!sagecell
 #Last Edited 8/8/19 at 2:36pm